newjersey/navigator.business.nj.gov/content/src/display-content/contextual-information/domestic-worker.md

 These are examples of domestic workers:

-* nannies
+* Nannies
-* child care providers
+* Child care providers
-* au pairs
+* Au pairs
-* babysitters
+* Babysitters
-* caretakers or companions for elderly, disabled or convalescing individuals
+* Caretakers or companions for elderly, disabled or convalescing individuals
-* house cleaners, cooks, and gardeners
+* House cleaners, cooks, and gardeners

 Domestic workers can be hired directly by a household or by an agency.
 Some work for multiple clients.
 They can be full-time, part-time, or temporary workers.
 They can be paid a salary or hourly, and by cash, check, or direct deposit.